mattmc3/zsh_unplugged/README.md

 #### Prezto

-If you are using Prezto, the way to go without a plugin manager would be to utilize the `$ZPREZTODIR/contrib` path.
+If you are using [Prezto][prezto], the way to go without a plugin manager would be to utilize the `$ZPREZTODIR/contrib` path.

 ```zsh